 What language is spoken in the camp?

-The main language is English.
-But we also speak French and German.
+The main language is German and English with the staff from the Surf School.
+But we also speak English and French.

 Which degree programs are most represented?

 Medicine, mechanical engineering, business administration, economics and law are the most represented.